-First up was a selection of breads, including a hazelnut, Guinness & treacle bread, a rosemary roll and the most amazing wild mushroom Danish, which is the best bread I have had since Dylan McGrath was making his confections in Mint.
+First up was a selection of breads, including a hazelnut, Guinness & treacle soda, a rosemary roll and the most amazing wild mushroom Danish, which was possibly the best bread I have ever had..

 The Lodge at Ashford is beautiful, a more splendid retreat is hard to imagine.
 Add in some of the most exciting cooking happening in Ireland and it’s an unbeatable combination.
-Treat yourself, and your little furry friend, is more than welcome.
+Treat yourself, and remember your little furry friend, is more than welcome